 Make sure that disclosures display properly on mobile, as well.

 Responsive design is an amazing thing, but it’s your responsibility to ensure that site visitors see the any required disclosures without having to scroll.

 Realistically, you can’t know how your site will display on every browser and device, so you’ll want to present the disclosure and acknowledgement as an obstacle for site visitors: don’t let them proceed to make a purchase or visit the sponsor’s site until they acknowledge having seen the disclosure.

 When disclosing, pay attention to the 4Ps:

 Even 140-character tweets must comply with FTC guidelines.
-The FTC’s made it clear that if you can’t fit your disclosure on a platform because of limited space, then you shouldn’t use that platform.
+The FTC has made it clear that if you can’t fit your disclosure on a platform because of limited space, then you shouldn’t use that platform.
 Sending a series of tweets (with the disclosure in one of them) is not sufficient, because people most likely won’t read every tweet in succession.

 Also be aware that it’s your responsibility to monitor your website’s analytics and confirm that site visitors are seeing your disclosures.
 If there’s any reason to suspect they’re not, you need to correct it by adjusting the placement, proximity, prominence, and presentation order of the disclosures until everyone sees them before proceeding.
 If you don’t correct the problem, you’ll run into trouble if someone files a complaint with the FTC.

-Blogger outreach and influence marketing are great additions to a company’s marketing mix, but everyone (bloggers and brands alike) needs to ensure that any content they create complies with consumer protection laws and truth in advertising laws.
+Blogger outreach and influence marketing are great additions to a company’s marketing mix, but everyone (influencers and brands alike) needs to ensure that any content they create complies with consumer protection laws and truth in advertising laws.